Sex Education (TV series): Series 3

 On Rotten Tomatoes, the third series has an approval rating of 98% with an average rating of 8.50/10, based on 42 reviews.
 The critical consensus reads, "With a seemingly endless desire to dive deeper into its characters paired perfectly with its talented ensemble, Sex Educations third season is a masterclass in brutally honest, brilliantly heartfelt comedy."
 On Metacritic, the series has a score of 83 out of 100, based on reviews from 11 critics, indicating "universal acclaim".
 The third series won Best Comedy Series at the 50th International Emmy Awards.

 Series 4

 On Rotten Tomatoes, the fourth series debuted with an approval rating of 91%, with an average of 7.5/10, based on 44 reviews.
-The critical consensus reads, "As sweetly empathetic and inclusive as ever, Sex Educations final season serves as a bittersweet -- but largely satisfying -- farewell."
+The critical consensus reads, "As sweetly empathetic and inclusive as ever, Sex Educations final season serves as a bittersweet – but largely satisfying – farewell."
 On Metacritic, the series has a score of 69 out of 100, based on reviews from 18 critics, indicating a "generally favorable" reception.

+Legacy

+The series was notable for its pioneering portrayal of sexual health, relationships and consent across a diverse range of characters and experiences, which was found to resonate strongly with its teenage audience.

+The series also reflected wider changes in television production through its use of intimacy coordinators to choreograph intimate scenes, helping to establish practices focused on performer consent, communication and safety.
+As Netflix's first production to adopt this approach, the series has been cited in discussions of evolving industry standards for filming intimate content, alongside its broader contribution to conversations about sexuality and representation on screen.